tackc/development-resources/Language-Specific/JavaScript.md

   ```

 * Promise.any - The Promise.any method takes an array of Promises and will return as soon as the first one is Fulfilled.

+## Useful Javascript Libraries

+* [Lodash](https://lodash.com) - Lodash is a modern JavaScript utility library for quickly achieving tasks.
+Mostly useful for its wide range of array and object functions, this library can be useful in almost all projects.